 Sea Bright

-While this part of the Jersey Shore is known for its exclusive beach clubs, there’s a public Municipal Beach with lifeguards and facilities close by at the newly-renovated beach pavilion area (which also houses the town library).
+While this part of the Jersey Shore is known for its exclusive beach clubs, there’s a public Municipal Beach with lifeguards and facilities in the beach pavilion area (which also houses the town library).
 Once you have a badge, you’ll also have access to the public beach spots in front of the clubs, so if you’re hoping to get away from the crowds, this would be a good way to avoid them (although you’ll be far from restrooms).
 After a day on the sand, head to the nearby playground or take a leisurely stroll on the short boardwalk behind the popular Woody’s Ocean Grille.

 1099 Ocean Avenue, Sea Bright